tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 * Listing commit history for a file
 * Listing repos owned by a user
 * Listing the files in a repo
-* Downloading the contents of a repo
+* Downloading a repo or part of a repo

 Automated Code Reviews
 ----------------------